NTTS-Innovation/GetCTS/doc/CentOS 7/plain_monitor_interface.md

 TYPE=Ethernet
 ```

-Activate the change, replace eth1 with the name of your monitoring interface
+Activate the change, you might have to restart your server in some cases.
 ```console
 sudo systemctl restart network
 ```